nehaljaggi/Assignment-1/README.md

 # Assignment-1
-Created a cv using html and css
+Created a Resume using html and css